-Old-growth forests in Oregon can be ancient, such as the 600 to 1000-year-old cedar groves in Opal Creek Wilderness and in the Big Bottom area of the Clackamas River.
-They can also be younger, such as the 100 to 150 year old stands found in Mount Hood National Forest.
+Old-growth forests in Oregon can be ancient, such as the 600 to 1000-year-old cedar groves in the Big Bottom area of the Clackamas River.
+They can also be younger, such as the 100 to 150 year old stands found in parts of the Willamette National Forest.
 In the wet, western part of the state, old-growth Douglas-firs can be giants, 10 feet thick and hundreds of feet tall.
 In dry Eastern and Southern Oregon, an old-growth ponderosa pine may only be 18 inches thick, while 200-year-old juniper trees can stand only 20 feet tall.

 Old-growth forests once covered much of Oregon, but today less than 10 percent of our state’s heritage forests remain.
 Much of what survives is found on US Forest Service and Bureau of Land Management lands that are still actively targeted for logging.